idsweb/ids-azure-integrationlabs/fundementals.logicapps/Lab-httptrigger/Lab-httptrigger.md

 # Http trigger
 One of the common types of trigger is the http trigger.
+Imagine we had a logic app that took a registration number and checked if it had already been stolen.

-Links:
+MSDN Links:
 [https://docs.microsoft.com/en-us/azure/connectors/connectors-native-reqres](https://docs.microsoft.com/en-us/azure/connectors/connectors-native-reqres)
 [https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-http-endpoint#pass-parameters-through-endpoint-url](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-http-endpoint#pass-parameters-through-endpoint-url)